Aryan-hab/Telegram-Bot-pyTelegramBotAPI-/README.md

 # Telegram-Bot
-Simple telegram bot converting 0-20 grade to german grade system.
+A telegram bot converting 0-20 grade to german grade system.
+Including a simple and fun AI for reacting to user's grade 😀